Agile manufacturing: what it is and how it works

 In short, distributed manufacturing is the way of the future.
 It promises to make our supply chains more resilient, our production model more efficient, and our products better quality.

-With the right software in place, like the end-to-end manufacturing ERP software from Katana that provide a class-leading user experience, it can be a powerful tool for any manufacturer.
+With the right software in place, like the end-to-end manufacturing ERP software from Katana that provides a class-leading user experience, it can be a powerful tool for any manufacturer.

 By doing so, they can use the essential features to get more control over their: